When Your Baby is Home

 - In a walker, your baby may be able to reach more items in the room and may move around faster.
 Constant supervision is essential.

-Using the appropriate car seat (see safety chart) isn’t enough.
-Make sure you remember the following when your child is in your car and if you need assistance installing a car seat or have questions about which seat is right for your child, please contact the Safety Center at (503) 418-5666 and speak with a Certified Child Passenger Safety Technician.
+Be sure to remember the following when your child is in your car and if you need assistance installing a car seat or have questions about which seat is right for your child, please contact the Tom Sargent Safety Center at (503) 494-3735 and speak with a Certified Child Passenger Safety Technician.

 - Never leave your child alone in a car for any reason.
 The fumes from a running engine can cause serious damage or death.
-In extremely cold weather, your child can suffer frostbite if left in a car.
-In warm weather, your child can suffer heat stroke and dehydration.
+In extremely cold weather, your child can suffer frostbite if left in a car and in warm weather there is a concern for heatstroke.

 For babies, playtime is about discovery.
 Since children at this age tend to place objects in their mouths, the risk of choking and suffocation is great.
 Keep play areas clean, and vacuum frequently to make sure smaller toys and toy parts are not within reach.

 To obtain product safety information, contact the Consumer Product Safety Commission at 800 638-2772 or visit their web site at www.cpsc.gov.
 In addition to following CPSC recommendations, you should avoid the following toys:

 - Crib gyms and mobiles that hang low in the crib.